KANT-LAXMI/REACT-NOTES/React/README.md

 ## Controlled Elements in React

 The `<input>, <select>, or <textarea>` maintain their state in the dom by themselves.
+- The value is managed by the DOM, not React.

+- React has no idea what the user typed unless you manually query the DOM (like document.querySelector or use a ref).

+- This breaks the "React way" of managing everything with state.
 In react we want all state to centralized at one place means inside the react application not in the DOM.
 To do that we use controlled element

 A controlled element is a form element where React fully manages the value via state like `<input>, <select>, or <textarea>`